Military–industrial complex: Third era

 In the third era, U.S. defense contractors either consolidated or shifted their focus to civilian innovation.
 From 1992 to 1997 there was a total of US$55 billion worth of mergers in the defense industry, with major defense companies purchasing smaller competitors.
-The U.S. domestic economy is now tied to the success of the MIC which has led to concerns of repression as Cold War-era attitudes are still prevalent among the American public.
 Shifts in values and the collapse of communism have ushered in a new era for the U.S. military–industrial complex.
 The Department of Defense works in coordination with traditional military–industrial complex aligned companies such as Lockheed Martin and Northrop Grumman.
 Many former defense contractors have shifted operations to the civilian market and sold off their defense departments.
 In recent years, traditional defense contracting firms have faced competition from Silicon Valley and other tech companies, like Anduril Industries and Palantir, over Pentagon contracts.
 This represents a shift in defense strategy away from the procurement of more armaments and toward an increasing role of technologies like cloud computing and cybersecurity in military affairs.
 From 2019 to 2022, venture capital funding for defense technologies doubled.

+The war on terror caused a revival of military-industrial complex in popular culture.
+Why We Fight depicted the military-industrial complex as being the prime mover behind the Iraq War and described Eisenhower's farewell address as having foreshadowed this dynamic.
+Why We Fight focused particular attention on the Dick Cheney / Halliburton controversy.
+Liberals blamed the Iraq War on the military-industrial complex and dismissed George W. Bush as a supporter of the complex.

+A 2018 poll concluded that 3 in 4 Americans believe that "a group of unelected government and military officials" are either definitely or probably "secretly manipulating or directing" the Government.